eraybasar/pesdk-docs/_guides/html5/v5/introduction/concepts/export.md

   })
 ```

 The export format (e.g. DataURL or Image) and file format (e.g. PNG or JPEG) can be specified using the editor configuration.
 See the Configuration documentation for available [`ExportFormats`](configuration page link) and [`ImageFormats`](ImageFormats link).
-When exporting using the `DATAURL` format, you can pass the resulting Data URL to a server, decode it there and write it to a file.
+When exporting using the `data-url` format, you can pass the resulting Data URL to a server, decode it there and write it to a file.